Dangitsalex678/osticket-prereqs/README.md

 <p>
 <b>- Rename "ost-sampleconfig.php" to "ost-config.php"
 </p>- Right click the file and select properties
-</p>- Select "Security" and select "Advanced"
+</p>- Select Security and select Advanced
-</p>- Cick on "Disable inheritance"
+</p>- Cick on Disable inheritance
 </p>- Select "Remove all inherited permissions from this object"
-</p>- Click on "Add" and Click on "Select a Principal"
+</p>- Click on Add and Click on Select a Principal
 </p>- Type "Everyone" for the "Object name"
-</p>- Select "Full Control" for the permissions and click OK and Apply</b>
+</p>- Select Full Control for the permissions and click OK and Apply</b>
 </p>
 <br />